 You need to configure both the server and client machines for remote control:

-Client: Select the from the → submenu and click on the Client tab.
-You can add, modify, or delete hosts under the Client tab.
+Client: Select the → → menu item and you can add, modify, or delete hosts into Client tab.
 Add a host by clicking on the button.
-Enter the hostname/IP address of the server in the Host field, and enter the port number obtained from the server machine in step 1.
+Enter the hostname/IP address of the server in the Host: field, and enter the port number obtained from the server machine in step 1.

 After you add a host, right click on the host to or .
 If a connection is established, you can control the telescope from the Sky map or INDI Control Panel exactly as described in the local/server section.
 It is as easy at that.